Preparing for Dental Implants

 Preparation for Dental Implants

 During the consultation, you should also discuss your options for anesthesia or sedation during the procedure.
-Your dentist can perform Most implant surgeries under local anesthesia.
+Your dentist can perform most implant surgeries under local anesthesia.
 However, some patients may prefer sedation or general anesthesia for their comfort.

 What to Expect During the Recovery Process

 After implant surgery, it is normal to experience some discomfort, swelling, and bruising around the affected area.
 Dr. Sinclair will provide detailed instructions on how to care for your mouth and manage pain during recovery.
+Here are some general tips for recovering from dental implant surgery.

 Rest and Relaxation

-After your surgery, you should take it easy for a few days.
+After your oral surgery, you should take it easy for a few days.
 This means that you should avoid strenuous physical activity or exercise.
 Additionally, you should get plenty of rest to allow your body to heal.

 Ice and Heat Therapy